We may receive compensation when you click on links to products from our partners.

 #4 – Set goals and DO NOT deviate from them

 Lastly, you must commit that you WILL NOT accept any work that does not contribute to those goals.
-This level of discipline is intended to keep you on track with your goals and not settling for any position.
-It forces you to remain dedicated in your work and in your skills so that you arrive at your ideal, no matter what that is.
+This level of discipline is intended to keep you on track with your goals and not settle for any position.
+It forces you to remain dedicated to your work and your skills so that you arrive at your ideal, no matter what that is.

 #5 – The ABLE Principle